Ease Low Back Pain With Medical Care

 While less common, misalignments in the lower spine can create compensatory issues throughout the body, including tension in the neck and shoulders, which may contribute to headaches.

-2. How does chiropractic care address sinus headaches?
+2. How does medical care address sinus headaches?

-Chiropractors can perform gentle adjustments and soft tissue work around the neck and upper back to improve drainage and reduce sinus pressure, providing relief from sinus-related headaches.
+Gentle adjustments and soft tissue techniques around the neck and upper back can improve drainage, reduce sinus pressure, and provide relief from sinus-related headaches.

 Read more about Headaches